Research & Outreach Centers

 Since then the CRC has been working on shoreline monitoring and assessment programs with the State of New Jersey and various municipalities, and has grown into a nationally known organization.

 The CRC also utilizes Stockton’s Marine Science and Environmental Field Station, which includes the use of Stockton’s fleet of research vessels for various projects.

 The CRC and Field Station are located on Nacote Creek at 30 Wilson Ave. in Port Republic, NJ; 609-652-4245

-Stockton Center for Community Engagement offers community partnerships, faculty research and fellowship opportunities for students.
+Stockton Center for Community Engagement & Service-Learning offers community partnerships, faculty research and fellowship opportunities for students.
 Among its many activities are the Campus Kitchen based at Atlantic City High School, which feeds over 2,500 families each year while teaching students to cook nutritious meals with readily available ingredients.
 An after-school homework completion program and community gardens are other examples of the center’s work.
 It is located on the main Galloway campus; 609-652-4535

 Stockton Center for Economic & Financial Literacy (SCFL) coordinates and participates in activities, workshops, conferences, and professional development opportunities that promote economic and financial literacy and capabilities.
 It also includes a Speakers Bureau with experts on topics including banking, student loans, credit cards, identity theft, investing, mortgages, economic issues and trends.